 Line 3: If a representative is filing the application, provide their name, address and telephone number.

-Line 5 - You can find your property identification information on your property tax bill or the assessment roll.
+Line 5: You can find your property identification information on your property tax bill or on the assessment roll.
+See Check your assessment.

 In order to qualify for a reduced assessment, you will need to prove to the satisfaction of the BAR that your property is currently over-assessed.
 This section gives you the opportunity to provide information that supports a lower assessment.